 Forestry operations are prohibited from all TECs, including Lowland Grassy Woodland, by the IFOA.
 They are required to be protected under the BC Act offence provisions.
 In 2016, the EPA mapped this TEC using a combination of aerial photography interpretation, environmental modelling and site assessments.
 This has produced an indicative map and identification key for this TEC in State Forests.
+Under a Memorandum of Understanding, these maps and keys are required to be used for harvest planning and operations and is used by the EPA for regulatory purposes.

-The Coastal IFOA includes indicative maps of areas that may have Lowland Grassy Woodlands present.
-Forestry operations can either be excluded from those areas or a field key used to survey for, identify, remap and protect the extent of Lowland Grassy Woodland within the indicative mapped area.
+The draft Coastal IFOA, see section 6.4, proposes to include the indicative map of areas that are considered to potentially to support Lowland Grassy Woodland.
+Forestry operations must be excluded from those areas or a field key used to identify and protect the extent of Lowland Grassy Woodland within the indicative mapped area.